 This is a faint patch of light, similar to the Zodiac light, except that it occurs exactly opposite the sun in the sky.
 It is best seen when the that point is as high as possible (winter months for Northern Hemisphere observers).
 It is caused by scattering of sunlight from dust particles orbiting the sun that are directly "behind" the Earth.

 I understand that under certain conditions, immediately after sunset while the suns is still illuminating much of the sky, it is sometimes possible to see the shadow of the Earth pointing outwards to the east (opposite the sun, of course) and into space.
-Yes, this actually occurs in real life not just dragon games online or any other video games or movies.
 It is very rare to see as it only occurs when the atmospheric conditions allow it.
 What you are really seeing is the shadow being cast on the haze and impurities in the upper atmosphere.
 It is not easy to observe.

 This is an exceedingly rare phenomenon.
 Under certain conditions, just as the sun sets (or just as it rises) the sky will appear to light up green for a moment.
 The Green Flash is best observed if you have a horizon view of the sunset (or sunrise).
 It tends to be observed most often at sea.